11th Academy Awards

 Radio coverage was banned at the ceremony.
 A reporter, George Fischer from Los Angeles' Mutual Radio Network station, KHJ, which had been reporting from the Academy Awards since 1930, locked himself in a booth and was able to broadcast for about 12 minutes before security guards broke down the door.
-Partial radio coverage was permitted again beginning with the 1942 ceremony.
+Partial radio coverage was subsequently permitted again, beginning with the 1942 ceremony.

 Winners and nominees

+Awards

 Nominees were announced on February 5, 1939.
 Winners are listed first and highlighted in boldface.